 Students who will be in Williamsburg might focus on the FS (face-to-face, synchronous), MIX (blended), or RSOC (remote instructor, synchronous, on-campus) classes, which will each feature some in-person instruction.
 You may also enroll in remote classes.

 More details about all courses will be available in the syllabi.
 Although some syllabi may already have been posted to Blackboard, others may be still in development.

-FS: Predominantly face-to-face and predominantly synchronous
+FS: Predominantly face-to-face and synchronous

 MIX: Blend of in-person instruction with expanded remote delivery of instructional material, content, and activity

-RA: Predominantly remote and predominantly asynchronous
+RA: Fully remote and predominantly asynchronous

-RSOC: Predominantly remote and predominantly synchronous on-campus
+RSOC: Predominantly remote and predominantly synchronous with mandatory on-campus components

-RSOF: Predominantly remote and predominantly synchronous off-campus
+RSOF: Fully remote and predominantly synchronous, off-campus

 These courses will meet at fixed times with a remote instructor.
 There are no on-campus requirements.
 Instruction will be received remotely by all students simultaneously.
 Some one-on-one interaction between student and professor will occur.